- The Artist

 While in the Bahamas in 1998, Jim was instrumental in running the first shark conservation study using electronic Passive Injectable Transponders (P.I.T. tags) in black tip and Caribbean reef sharks.
 He has published scientific papers on mass coral spawning and lobster tagging in the Western Hemisphere; filmed shark feeding habits; studied white sharks in South Africa; whale sharks off Tanzania; and led numerous conservation and biological study expeditions to Central America, Micronesia, Southern Africa and Egypt.

 Jim is also a P.A.D.I.
-Divemaster who in 1991 helped found the American Association of Diving Program Administrators.
-He served as president of the international organization for nine years and today often volunteers with Diveheart, an organization that teaches SCUBA diving to disabled veterans and children and takes them on diving expeditions.
-In 2009, he trained and guided the first blind, mute and deaf diver on a trip to Mexico.
+Divemaster who, in 1991 ,organized the Association of Diving Program Administrators.
+He served as president of this international organization for nine years and today often volunteers with Diveheart, an organization that teaches SCUBA diving to disabled veterans and children and takes them on diving expeditions.
+In 2009, he trained and guided the first blind, mute and deaf diver on a dive trip to Cozumel, Mexico.

 After meeting Anne London in 2010, Jim's focus changed from marine conservation to wildlife conservation programs.
 He shares Anne's passion for Africa, and the couple continues to work with disabled veterans and children, both through Diveheart and New Heights Stables, a therapeutic riding facility near their home.